tylim88/Firelord/README.md

   - xArray: `{write: x[] | FieldValue, read: x[], compare: x[]}`
   - see [conversion table](#-conversion-table) for more
 - `Firestore.FieldValue`, `Firestore.TimeStamp`,`Firestore.GeoPoint`,`Date` are treated as primitive types.
-- Preventing you from explicitly assign `undefined` to partial member in operation like `set`(with merge options) or `update` while still allowing you to skip that member.(There is option to explicitly assign `undefined` if you still want to).
+- Prevent you from explicitly assigning `undefined` to partial member in operation like `set`(with merge options) or `update` while still allowing you to skip that member.(There is option to explicitly assign `undefined` if you still want to).
-- Preventing you from write stranger member (not exist in type) into `set`,`create` and `update` operations, stop unnecessary data from entering firestore.
+- Prevent you from writing stranger member (not exist in type) into `set`,`create` and `update` operations, stop unnecessary data from entering firestore.
 - One time setting per document type: define a data type, a collection path and a document path, and you are ready to go.
   - type collection path, collection group path and document path.
   - auto generate sub collection path type.